Here’s what the latest rate hike—and all the coming hikes—will mean for you.

 Rate hike impact on new loans

-Any new loans that you take out now will have a higher rate than what you could have qualified for last month.
-Keep in mind that the Fed has indicated that they will continue raising interest rates to help keep our economy strong.
+Any new loans you take out now will have a higher rate than what you could have qualified for before the rate hike.
+Keep in mind that the Fed says that they will continue raising interest rates to combat inflation.
 So, if you’re planning on taking out a new loan, you should consider getting organized, so you can apply soon.
 The longer you wait, the more likely you are to face even higher rates.

-The good news for DMP clients is that you don’t have to wait for the end of your debt management program to get secured loans.
+The good news for debt management program clients is that you don’t have to wait for the end of your program to get secured loans.
 If you want to buy a home or a car, you can do that while you’re still enrolled in the program.
 The only credit you can’t apply for is unsecured – personal loans and credit cards.

 If you’re thinking of buying a home, we encourage you to talk to one of our HUD-certified housing counselors.
-They can help you make a customized action plan that can get you into the homebuying process as quickly as possible.
+They can help you make a customized action plan that can get you through the home buying process as quickly as possible.

 Rate hike impact on existing loans

-If you have existing loans, the rate hike will only affect them if you have adjustable interest rates.
+If you have existing loans, the rate hike will only affect them if you have variable interest rates.
 For any fixed-rate loans, the interest rate is locked in, meaning it won’t change unless you refinance.
-But the rates on any adjustable-rate loans may increase the next times your loans adjust.
-Some adjustable-rate loans adjust periodically, such as every month.
+However, the rates on any adjustable-rate loans may increase the next time your loans adjust.
+Some adjustable-rate loans adjust periodically, such as every month or year.
 Other adjustable-rate loans known as hybrid loans only adjust once.

 For example, if you have a hybrid 5/1 mortgage, that means that the interest rate will adjust once after five years.
 If your rate adjustment is coming up, then expect the interest rate on the loan to increase.